druttka/unity-ml-on-azure/README.md

 - Uploads your Unity build to the file share
 - Creates an Azure Container Instance to run the ML training using said Unity build, outputting to said file share
 - For parameters, see comment based help in [train-on-aci.ps1](./scripts/train-on-aci.ps1)

+### Bash Script
+`scripts/train-on-aci.sh` will do the following:
+- Ensures the existence of a target Azure resource group
+- Ensures the existence of a target Azure storage account and file share
+- Uploads your Unity build to the file share
+- Creates an Azure Container Instance to run the ML training using said Unity build, outputting to said file share
+- For parameters, see comment based help in [train-on-aci.sh](./scripts/train-on-aci.sh)